mpsc-lab-umbc/docker-scripts/README.md

 http://172.217.15.110:18888/
 ```

 in this example.
-Now use the `PASSWORD` you defined earlier to access your jupyter notebook
+Now use the `PASSWORD` you defined earlier to access your jupyter notebook.

+You can stop the container in a number of ways
+1. By presssing `Control-C` in the same prompt where you first started the container
+2. If you want to stop the container from a different shell, use the command `make docker-stop` while residing in the same workinng folder.

 # Advanced